Generalized second law of thermodynamics for the matter creation scenario and emergence of phantom regime: Final Remarks

-On the other hand, when chemical potential is included in our formulation, as first step we observed that the positivity condition for the entropy of created matter relies strongly on the value of $\mu$, such condition is $\mu > 3H^{2}$; therefore the condition for the accessible values of the deceleration parameter can be relaxed, in this case we can have $q>-5/2$; therefore this condition allows a phantom-quintessence behavior for the cosmic fluid, see for instance Ref. \cite{uscm} where even with inclusion of holographic dark energy, the phantom regime is not accessible.
-Due to the complexity of the resulting equations it is no longer possible to obtain analytical solutions for the Hubble parameter as in the case of null chemical potential.
-However, under the consideration of a well-known Ansatz of the Hubble parameter for the phantom regime, we reconstructed explicit functions of cosmic time for $\mu$ and $\Gamma$; while the chemical potential is positive and diverges as we approach to the future singularity, the source term tends to zero, i.e., the matter creation decreases at late times.
+In order to solve the thermodynamics disagreements of the model, we opted to include chemical potential in our description.
+After the inclusion of chemical potential, as first result we observed that the positivity condition for the entropy of created matter relies strongly on the value of $\mu$, such condition is $\mu > 3H^{2}$; therefore the condition for the accessible values of the deceleration parameter can be relaxed, in this case we obtain $q>-5/2$; therefore this condition allows a phantom-quintessence behavior for the cosmic fluid, see for instance Ref. \cite{uscm} where even with inclusion of holographic dark energy, the phantom regime is not accessible.
+Due to the complexity of the resulting equations in the formalism it is no longer possible to obtain analytical solutions for the Hubble parameter as in the case of null chemical potential.
+However, under the consideration of a well-known Ansatz of the Hubble parameter for the phantom regime, we reconstructed explicit functions of cosmic time for $\mu$ and $\Gamma$; while the chemical potential is positive and diverges as we approach to the future singularity, the source term tends to zero, i.e., the matter creation decreases near the future singularity.
 According to the conditions obtained in this construction, the $\Gamma$ term is positive and does not contradict the principles of thermodynamics.
-Besides, the condition $\mu > 3H^{2}$ is satisfied and in consequence the entropy of the created matter is also positive.
+Besides, the condition $\mu > 3H^{2}$ is satisfied and in consequence the entropy of the created dark energy is also positive.
+We would like to remark the fact that chemical potential is not an extra degree of freedom since we are dealing with a single fluid, in such case the chemical potential is simply the Gibbs free energy per particle.